 Clos Floridène

-Clos Floridène was gradually established from 1982 onwards by Denis and Florence Dubourdieu, both from old Bordeaux winegrowing families, through the purchase of plots in the communes of Pujols sur Ciron and Illat in the Graves region.
-The name "Floridène" is a combination of the first names of the Dubourdieu couple.
+Clos Floridène was gradually established beginning in 1982 by Denis and Florence Dubourdieu—both members of long-established Bordeaux winemaking families—through the purchase of plots in the communes of Pujols-sur-Ciron and Illat, located in the Graves region.
+The name "Floridène" is a combination of the first names of Mr. and Mrs. Dubourdieu.

-The 40-hectare vineyard (17.3 ha of red and 22.7 ha of white) extends over soils similar to those of Barsac, rich in iron oxide clayey sand on a limestone subsoil.
-Clos Floridène consists of a high proportion of Cabernet Sauvignon (72%) combined with 28% Merlot for the red wines.
-The white vineyard consists of the traditional grape varieties Sémillon (56%), Sauvignon (43%) and Muscadelle (1%).
-The wines produced are a dry white wine and a red wine with theGraves appellation.
-Since 2004, Floridène rosé, with its great aromatic brilliance, has also been produced.
+The 40-hectare vineyard (17.3 ha of red and 22.7 ha of white) is planted on soils similar to those of Barsac: clay-sand rich in iron oxide over a limestone subsoil.
+Clos Floridène is composed of a high proportion of Cabernet Sauvignon (72%) blended with 28% Merlot for the red wines.
+The white vineyard consists of the traditional grape varieties Sémillon (56%), Sauvignon (43%), and Muscadelle (1%).
+The wines produced are a dry white wine and a red wine bearing theGraves appellation.
+Since 2004, Floridène has also produced a rosé with a vibrant aromatic profile.

-Exclusively maintained by traditional plowing, the vineyard soil is not treated with any herbicides.
-Thus, "cultivated like a garden" in an orderly and preserved natural environment, the vines at Clos Floridène ripen early and produce concentrated, flavorful grapes with the sweetness and aromatic brilliance of fresh fruit, which is reflected in the wines.
+Maintained exclusively through traditional plowing methods, the vineyard soil is treated with no herbicides.
+Thus, “cultivated like a garden” within an orderly and preserved natural environment, the vines of Clos Floridène ripen early and produce concentrated, flavorful grapes that possess the sweetness and aromatic vibrancy of fresh fruit—qualities that are reflected in the wines.

 Wine estates recommended by

-Buy your Clos Floridène wines at the best price in our private sale!
+Buy Clos Floridène wines at the best price in a private sale!